Yarmouth, Nova Scotia: Culture

-The Western Branch of the Art Gallery of Nova Scotia is located in Yarmouth.
-The town is also home to the Yarmouth County Museum & Archives which preserves the history of the town and surrounding county and operates the Killam Brothers building on the waterfront.
-The Firefighters Museum, part of the Nova Scotia Museum system and the privately run Sweeney Fisheries Museum are also located in Yarmouth.
+The town is home to the Yarmouth County Museum & Archives, which preserves the history of the town and surrounding county and operates the Killam Brothers building on the waterfront.
+The Firefighters' Museum of Nova Scotia, part of the Nova Scotia Museum system is located on Main Street.
+The privately run Sweeney Fisheries Museum is also located in Yarmouth.

 The Izaak Walton Killam Memorial house, founded in 1963, serves as the town's public library.
 It is the largest branch of Western Counties Regional Library and houses the regional library's headquarters.

 The Yarmouth Arts Regional Council was established in 1974, under the leadership of Lydia Davison, a local music teacher.
 Over the next five years, with the assistance of the Canada Council and many volunteers, the Yarmouth Arts Regional Centre (Th'YARC) was constructed on the site of a former garage on Parade Street.
 Th'YARC continues to operate to this day, with the 350-seat Lydia Davison Theatre, an art gallery and a print-making shop.

 A popular but unsupported cultural belief in Yarmouth holds that the American composer Meredith Willson wrote his well-known song "It's Beginning to Look a Lot Like Christmas" while staying in Yarmouth's Grand Hotel.

 In August 2004, a record mako shark was caught off the coast of Yarmouth during the Yarmouth Shark Scramble.
 It weighed 1082 lb and set a new Canadian record.
 It is considered one of the largest mako sharks ever caught.

 Seafest is an annual 7 day festival organized since 1979.

 Buildings and structures

-Yarmouth is known for some of the most exuberant examples of Victorian houses styles in the Maritimes, a legacy of the wealthy captains and shipowners of the town's seafaring Golden Age.
+Yarmouth is known for some of the most exuberant examples of Victorian houses in the Maritimes, a legacy of the wealthy captains and shipowners of the town's seafaring Golden Age.
 A heritage district preserves several blocks of these residences, including the Lovitt House and Eakin/Hatfield House.
 On the waterfront, two historic warehouses survive from the sailing era, the Killam Brothers and Parker-Eakin's buildings, each with an associated wharf, which are the focal points of summer waterfront events.

 Yarmouth's Main Street is marked by several distinctive Victorian commercial buildings such as the turreted Yarmouth Block Building.
 The largest building in the town is a 1970s hotel, the Rodd Grand Hotel.
 It is built on the site of the original Grand Hotel, a Second Empire hotel which was the town's landmark for many years.

-A landmark for Yarmouth Harbour is the large Cape Forchu Lighthouse which is located a few kilometers away at the headland of Cape Forchu, the peninsula that guards Yarmouth Harbour.
+A landmark for Yarmouth Harbour is the large Cape Forchu Lighthouse which is located a few kilometres away at the headland of Cape Forchu, the peninsula that guards Yarmouth Harbour.
 The tall "apple core" style is a notable example of modernist style light tower.